categories

 Free remote desktop software for Mac — top picks

-There are dozens of remote desktop apps for Mac, and we’ve tested all free and freemium tools to gather the best options here.
+There are dozens of free remote desktop apps for Mac, and we’ve tested all available tools to gather the best options here.
 Some of them were free for personal use, while others provided just the basics for free or offered a long trial period.

 TL;DR